 IS MORE EGREGIOUS THAN THE MISTAKES OF THE CHILDHOOD YEARS OF THE SPORT.

 It may seem as though all of the bad bikes were made 20 or 30 years ago, but that isn’t true.
 They just have had a longer time for their legend to grow.
 Plenty of modern bikes are bad, maybe not as bad as the Black Widow or the TM400, but any flaw after 50 years of intense development is more egregious than the mistakes of misguided engineers back in the childhood years of the sport.

 A couple years ago I was hanging out at the track with the MXA gang when the Dirt Bike guys asked me if I’d like to ride the then-new BMW G450X.
-Although it wasn’t a motocross bike, I was still intrigued to throw a leg over this uniquely different machine — just to try it out and not to test it.
+Although it wasn’t a motocross bike and I had no plans to ever test it for MXA, I was still intrigued to throw a leg over this uniquely different machine — just to try it out and not to test it.
 It had a radically canted Taiwanese engine, a strange hanger-style frame and a swingarm pivot that was aligned with the countershaft sprocket.
 I’d learned long ago that creativity for creativity’s sake is never a good idea.
 I snicked the G450X into gear and roared off down the trail as the Dirt Bike guys turned and walked back to their truck, which was about 50 feet away.
 They were shocked when I showed up at their truck before they did.
 I climbed off of the BMW G450X, handed it back to them and said, “Thanks, but no thanks.”

 “What’s wrong?” they asked.

 “But you couldn’t have ridden it more than 100 feet.”